John Wick: John Wick: Chapter 4 (2023)

-Ballerina (TBA)
+From the World of John Wick: Ballerina (2025)

-In July 2017, Lionsgate announced the development of a spin-off film written by Shay Hatten and titled Ballerina.
+In July 2017, Lionsgate announced the development of a spinoff film written by Shay Hatten and titled Ballerina.
 The studio intends to expand the franchise with installments set within the same fictional world.
-The story, written as a spec script based on Hatten's love for the John Wick films before being purchased by Lionsgate, involves a young woman who is raised to be an assassin who seeks revenge on the hitmen who killed her family.
-Basil Iwanyk and Erica Lee will serve as producers.
-The project will be developed by Thunder Road Films production studio.
+The story, written as a speculative script based on Hatten's love for the John Wick films before being purchased by Lionsgate, involves a young woman who is raised to be an assassin, and seeks revenge on the hitmen who killed her family.
+Basil Iwanyk and Erica Lee were to serve as producers.
+The project was to be developed by Thunder Road Films.

-In October 2019, Len Wiseman signed onto the project as director, with Keanu Reeves and Chad Stahelski serving as a producer and executive producer, respectively.
-The film will follow the same ballerina character previously portrayed by Unity Phelan in John Wick: Chapter 3 – Parabellum.
+In October 2019, Len Wiseman signed onto the project as director, with Keanu Reeves and Chad Stahelski serving as an executive producer and producer, respectively.
+The film would follow the same ballerina character previously portrayed by Unity Phelan in John Wick: Chapter 3 – Parabellum.
 In May 2020, Stahelski stated that Wiseman had read the script earlier, and approached the studio with a pitch of how he would develop the project, based on Hatten's draft, for which the proof of concept had previously been uploaded to YouTube in September 2017.
 Stahelski met with Wiseman, and approached executives to hire the filmmaker.
-He confirmed that he and his team will work closely with Wiseman on the action sequences and stunts for the film, while acknowledging that Wiseman's filmmaking style will add variety to the franchise.
+He confirmed that his team and he would work closely with Wiseman on the action sequences and stunts for the film, while acknowledging that Wiseman's filmmaking style would add variety to the franchise.
 At that point, Wiseman and Hatten were working on a newer draft of the script.
-In May 2020, it was reported that the studio is looking for an actress, with Chloë Grace Moretz as the template for the kind of talent they are looking for.
-In October 2021, Ana de Armas entered early-negotiations to portray the titular character.
-By April 2022 at CinemaCon, Lionsgate officially announced that de Armas will star in the lead role.
-Principal photography will commence later that summer.
-In July of the same year, it was revealed that de Armas had personally selected Emerald Fennell to contribute to the script as one of its writers.
+In May 2020, it was reported that the studio was looking for an actress, with Chloë Grace Moretz as the template for the kind of talent for whom they were looking.
+In October 2021, Ana de Armas entered early negotiations to portray the eponymous character.
+By April 2022 at CinemaCon, Lionsgate announced that de Armas would star in the lead role, with principal photography to commence later that year.
+In July of the same year, de Armas was revealed to have personally selected Emerald Fennell to contribute to the script as one of its writers.

-In September 2022, it was announced that principal photography had been delayed from its previous tentative start and will commence later that fall.
+In September 2022, principal photography was announced to have been delayed from its previous tentative start and would commence later that fall.
 In November 2022, principal photography was scheduled to begin imminently.
-Later that month, Ian McShane and Keanu Reeves were announced as part of the cast, reprising their respective roles as Winston Scott and John Wick.
+Reprising roles were announced for Ian McShane and Keanu Reeves as Winston Scott and John Wick, respectively, followed by Anjelica Huston as The Director and Lance Reddick as Charon.
 Filming began on November 7, 2022, in Prague, Czech Republic.

+Ballerina was released in the United States on June 6, 2025.
+It was delayed from a June 7, 2024, release.

 John Wick: Chapter 5 (TBA)

-In August 2020, Lionsgate CEO Jon Feltheimer confirmed that a fifth film was also being developed.
-It was intended to be shot back-to-back with the fourth installment in early 2021, but in March 2021, Lionsgate opted to delay production and move forward with Chapter 4 first.
-In May 2022, Stehelski stated that while Chapter 4 has some "conclusion" elements to the story, there would be a fifth installment to the franchise.